eohne/Finance-Job-Market/README.md

 ### Using Mistral API  - Model used: mistral-medium
 The Mistral API provides cloud-based AI processing.
+There is a free API.
 To use it:
 1. Sign up for an API key at the [Mistral website](https://mistral.com/api) (if needed).
 2. During runtime, when prompted:
    - Select `n` (no) for Ollama.